CommonAccord/GISP_Fusion_Law_Code/Doc/G/BrownEdu/GISP-Application/Demo/GISP_Fusion_Law_Code/Application.md

 Attraction=This course will allow us to work on a challenging topic that is directly important today.
 It will allow students to delve into the , and think critically about many controversial terms.

-CourseGap=There is no course that attempts to bridge computing and the law, nor any that focuses on Prose Objects as a solution.
+CourseGap=There is no course at Brown that attempts to bridge computing and the law, nor any in the world to our knowledge that focuses on Prose Objects as a solution.

 EvaluationPercentageTable=